michaelnuzzo/Sol-Lewitt-1136/README.md

 The app can be downloaded from the [Releases page](https://github.com/michaelnuzzo/Sol-Lewitt-1136/releases) in this repository.
 You may need to authorize the app to be run on your machine in "System Preferences -> Security & Privacy -> General -> Allow apps downloaded from".

+Currently, the only available binary is for macOS.
+If you would like to generate a binary for your platform, please see (Build)[#Build].

 ## Build

 The Sol Lewitt 1136 app was built in openFrameworks.
 You should be able to build the .app by creating a new openFrameworks project and installing the files in the src/ directory.